And no, it does not mean you are “more deficient”

 Not a deficiency test.

-Topical magnesium — especially magnesium chloride sprays — can create a tingling, itching or prickly sensation on the skin.
+Topical magnesium, especially magnesium chloride sprays, can create a tingling, itching, prickly or salty feeling on the skin.

 Some people feel absolutely nothing.